wonderwhy-er/FullStack-TypeScript-Seed/README.md

 - Currently tests run in command line and run for middle/backend code, want to setup front end unit tests as well(aka runnable in browser)
 - Test coverage with something like [istanbul.js](https://github.com/gotwarlost/istanbul) that plays well with TypeScript/Unit/BDD
 - May be add [PouchDB](https://github.com/pouchdb/pouchdb)/ServiceWorker to allow app work offline out of the gate [like here](https://github.com/wonderwhy-er/offline-first-seed)
+- May be add Jade loader to webpack allowing server and client reusing same templates

 # What it won't have
-- Any front-end frame work, you just add one you want(Angular, React(will need additional work I guess, JSX and stuff), BackBone etc)
+- Any front-end framework, you just add one you want(Angular, React(will need additional work I guess, JSX and stuff), BackBone etc)
 - Any CSS stuff as you can add it yourself too be it PostCSS/LESS/SASS etc

 # Usage